Skip to content

 What just happened?

-If you are reading this you probably just ran a YAMLScript program with bash.
+If you are reading this you probably just ran a YS program with bash.
 The first time you do that, the program installed the ys interpreter under the /tmp/ directory for you and then ran the program with it.
 Subsequent runs of the program will use that installed ys interpreter.

 You may continue to run the program this way, but there will be a slight delay at the start each time while the run-ys auto-installer script is downloaded.